Brian Krolicki: Prosecution by Nevada Attorney General

 On December 3, 2008, Krolicki was indicted on four felony counts.
 The charges were related to Krolicki's management of a multibillion-dollar college savings program in his previous position as Nevada's state treasurer.
 Two of the counts were of misappropriation and falsification of accounts by a public officer, and two counts were of misappropriation by a treasurer.
 He faced up to four years in prison on each of the four counts for a maximum of sixteen years.
 Krolicki said there was no basis for the charges and called them a partisan political tactic by Democratic Attorney General Catherine Cortez Masto and U.S. Senate Majority Leader Harry Reid.

 A Las Vegas judge later dismissed the charges, exonerating Krolicki and his Chief of Staff Kathy Besser.

 Awards

-On July 26, 2010, the lehendakari of the Basque Country gave him the Lagun Onari (to the best friend) basque prize in the state visit of the lehendakari Patxi Lopez to the United States.
+On July 26, 2010, the lehendakari of the Basque Country gave him the Lagun Onari (to the best friend) basque prize in the state visit of the lehendakari Patxi López to the United States.
+In February 2024, Krolicki was awarded as a Peace Laureate of the Sino-Phil Asia International Peace Awards Foundation in Manila, Philippines in recognition of his contribution to public service.